MartinCazares/Android_Studio_Debugger_Macro/README.md

         return names;
     }

-If you change your “Build Variants” back to “debug” you would have the code uncommented again exactly the same way it shows in the “Example2”.
+If you change your “Build Variants” back to “debug” you would have the code uncommented again exactly the same way it shows in the “Debug Area Declaration” example.

+#Single Line of Log
+There are also scenarios where you might want to add one single log into your code, and for these cases we have a wrapper Log class (ASDebuggerMacroLog, get it from the example) that will be commented when you switch to release mode, so, instead of having something like this using Debug Areas:

+    if(users == null || users.size() < 1){
+        //<#DEBUG_AREA>
+        Log.e("LogUserInfo", "There's no users available near me...");
+        //</#DEBUG_AREA>
+        return null;
+    }

+You can have something cleaner like this(Proper way to use Single Log):

+    if(users == null || users.size() < 1){
+        ASDebuggerMacroLog.e("LogUserInfo", "There's no users available near me...");
+        return null;
+    }

+Where the line of code used by the class "ASDebuggerMacroLog" will be commented.
+Note: You MUST use this single line logger by it self in a single line and you have to be careful when using it because it will comment the whole line and if not used properly it might break your code in a case like the one below:

+    if(validation){
+        ASDebuggerMacroLog.e("LogUserInfo", "Single Log");}

+Since the line "ASDebuggerMacroLog.e("LogUserInfo", "Single Log");}" will be commented, the last curly brace will be commented and it will break the syntax of your code.
+Remember to use it always by it self as shown in the(Proper way to use Single Log).

-So, Hope is as helpful for you as it has been for me…
+Don't forget to download the working example for a better understanding in a real app, hope is as helpful for you as it has been for me…

 Regards!